nuclearBulldog/nuclearBulldog/README.md

 - 🔭 I’m currently working on ...
 My first year of ICT Bachelors
 - 🌱 I’m currently learning ...
-JavaScript, SQL
+OOP with JavaScript, and SQL
 - 💬 Ask me about ...
 History
 - 📫 How to reach me: ... discord @dominatorman
 - 😄 Pronouns: ... he/him